-Ashton Kutcher does not think of President Donald Trump's refugee ban
+Ashton Kutcher does not think of President Donald Trump's refugee ban in the abstract.

 The Two and a Half Men star added his voice to the growing resistance againt President Donald Trump's controversial immigration ban that left many travelers with legal documentation stranded at airports across the country over the weekend.